 Pharmacological interventions during pregnancy are highly complex given the risks of fetal exposure to medication (NICE, 2014).
-Furthermore, women often do not like to take antidepressant medication in the perinatal period (Boath et al., 2004), this affects their engagement in treatment (Flynn et al 2006).
-Tthere is also a paucity of research to offer any clear conclusions about the effectiveness of antidepressants for the prevention of perinatal depression (Molyneaux et al., 2018). omen highlight the lack of tailored support for perinatal mental health and service provision that meets national standards, with the quality and availability of these services often depending on where you live, (Cust, 2016; Odette et al 2015).
-Therefore, there is a need to develop and validate non-pharmacological interventions for antenatal depression that can subsequently offer greater choice for women.
-An earlier paper found that non-pharmacological interventions, such as peer support workers are also acceptable to health care professionals (Cust and Carter 2018).
+Furthermore, women often do not like to take antidepressant medication in the perinatal period (Boath et al., 2004), and this, understandably, affects their engagement in treatment (Flynn et al 2006).
+There is also a paucity of research to offer any clear conclusions about the effectiveness of antidepressants for the prevention of perinatal depression (Molyneaux et al., 2018).

+Affected women highlight the lack of tailored support for perinatal mental health and service provision that meets national standards, with the quality and availability of these services often depending on where you live, with inequality in provision existing (Cust, 2016a,b; Odette et al 2015).
+There is an, to date, unmet need to develop and validate non-pharmacological interventions for antenatal depression that can subsequently offer a greater choice for women.

-The role of peer support worker is based on the premise that people with similar experiences can authentically support others with similar issues (Davidson et al 2006;).
-Peer support may be mutual (between people who are currently unwell, in a group or an online forum) or unidirectional (between a trained peer supporter who has recovered and a recipient who is unwell).
+The role of peer support worker is based on the premise that people with similar experiences can authentically support others with similar issues (Davidson et al 2006).
+Peer support may be mutual (between people who are currently unwell, in a group, or an online forum) or unidirectional (between a trained peer supporter who has recovered and a recipient who is unwell).
 As a form of social support, it is often conceptualised as comprising emotional, appraisal (affirmational), and informational support (Dennis 2003).
-Different forms of organised peer support have previously been found to be effective in preventing and/or reducing PND among high-risk women and assisting recovery in women who have PND (McLeish and Redshaw, 2017a,b; Cust 2016; Carter et al., 2018), for example, group peer support (Jones et al., 2014); telephone support (Dennis et al., 2009; Letourneau and Secco, 2015); and individual peer support (Cust, 2016a).
+Different forms of organised peer support have previously been found to be effective in preventing and/or reducing PND among high-risk women and assisting recovery in women who have PND (McLeish and Redshaw, 2017a,b; Cust 2016a; Carter et al., 2018), for example, group peer support (Jones et al., 2014); telephone support (Dennis et al., 2009; Letourneau and Secco, 2015); and individual peer support (Cust, 2016a).

-Qualitative studies suggest that women highly value mental health peer support (MacLellan et al 2015).
+Qualitative studies suggest that women value mental health peer support (MacLellan et al 2015).
 Such studies have explored some of the mechanisms of peer support that have benefitted woman (Pfeiffer et al, 2016).
 These include being able to speak openly to a peer who has experienced similar feelings of alienation, of feeling abnormal, isolated and experiencing stigma.
 Findings from these studies have included feelings of increased social support, confidence, self-esteem and hope for recovery (Dennis, 2010; Jones et al, 2014; Letourneau et al, 2007; Mauthner, 1995; McLeish and Redshaw, 2017a).

 Pfeiffer and colleagues (2011) state that additional studies are needed to determine the effectiveness of PSWs in primary care and other settings with limited mental health resources.

-It has been suggested that screening and support for perinatal mental health should begin in the antenatal period (NInstitute of Clinical Excellence (NICE), 2014; Howard et al 2015).
-NICE perinatal mental health guidelines (2014) recommended that all pregnant women should be asked about their mental health using the Whooley questions, at their initial appointment with their midwife – thus enabling the recognition of potential problems early and signposting to relevant agencies (NICE 2014;).
+It has been suggested that screening and support for perinatal mental health should begin in the antenatal period (National Institute of Clinical Excellence (NICE), 2014; Howard et al 2015).
+NICE perinatal mental health guidelines (2014) recommended that all pregnant women should be asked about their mental health, using the Whooley questionnaire, at their initial appointment with their midwife – thus enabling the recognition of potential problems early and signposting to relevant agencies (NICE 2014).

-The aim of this feasibility study for a randomised controlled trial was:
+The aim of this feasibility study (a randomised controlled trial) was:

-To assess the recruitment, acceptability and effectiveness of six weekly, one-hour peer support visits for women with antenatal depression compared to a control group of women receiving standard care alone (Midwifery support and GP).
+To assess the recruitment, acceptability and effectiveness of six weekly, one-hour peer support visits for women with antenatal depression compared to a control group of women receiving standard care alone (midwifery support and GP).

 To explore the peer support workers and women’s views and experiences of peer support.

+Design

-This was a feasibility study for a randomised controlled trial with 10 women with antenatal depression in the intervention group (peer support in addition to routine care) and 10 in the control group (routine care alone).
+This was a feasibility study for a randomised controlled trial.
+Ten women, with antenatal depression, were randomised into the intervention group (peer support in addition to routine care) and ten women randomised into the control group (routine care alone).
+The study was based in the Midlands area within a community setting.

+Inclusion